Sikandar Raza

-Sikandar Raza Butt (سکندر رضا; born 24 April 1986) is a Pakistani-born Zimbabwean international cricketer.
+Sikandar Raza Butt (سکندر رضا; born 24 April 1986) is a Zimbabwean international cricketer.
 He is an all-rounder, who bats right-handed and bowls right arm off-spin.
 He made his international debut for Zimbabwe in May 2013 and is the first player from his country to score a T20I century.
 He is the current captain of Zimbabwe T20I team.

 Early life

 Raza was born in Sialkot to a Punjabi-speaking Kashmiri Muslim family.
-He studied at the Pakistan Air Force Public School Lower Topa for three years and aspired to be a Pakistan Air Force pilot, but his dreams were cut short when he failed a vision test that was mandatory for selection in the Pakistan airforce at that time.
+He studied at the Pakistan Air Force College, Lower Topa for three years and aspired to be a Pakistan Air Force pilot, but his dreams were cut short when he failed a vision test that was mandatory for selection in the Pakistan airforce at that time.

 In 2002, Raza moved with his family to Zimbabwe.
 He went to Scotland, where he pursued a bachelor's degree in software engineering at the Glasgow Caledonian University.
 During season 2006, he scored three T20 centuries for Weirs CC - on the same square the famous Bollywood movie 83 was filmed in 2019.

 It was here where Raza played semi-professional cricket, realising his potential.